juev/awesome-stars/README.md

 - [hashicorp/waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [edent/SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
 Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [kantord/LibreLingo](https://github.com/kantord/LibreLingo) - 🐢 🌎 📚 a community-owned language-learning platform
-- [vasanthv/talk](https://github.com/vasanthv/talk) - A group video call for the web.
+- [vasanthv/talk](https://github.com/vasanthv/talk) - Group video call for the web.
 No signups.
 No downloads.
 - [200ok-ch/organice](https://github.com/200ok-ch/organice) - An implementation of Org mode without the dependency of Emacs - built for mobile and desktop browsers
 - [iamadamdev/bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome) - Bypass Paywalls web browser extension for Chrome and Firefox.
 - [securityheaders/security-headers-cloudflare-worker](https://github.com/securityheaders/security-headers-cloudflare-worker) - A Cloudflare Worker to enable Security Headers on your site.